We have spent over 20 years rethinking approaches to ending persistent poverty and health inequality in Scotland.

 Because we have worked on the front line of seventeen deprived Scottish communities, testing and implementing new methodologies and approaches to lift people out of poverty.

-We aren’t academics or a think tank.
+We aren’t academics or a think tank, but we excel in consultancy.
 Front line community work is our bread and butter and we are in a position where we have translated our learning options.

 “I really enjoyed the sessions and the delivery style worked well for me.